 In keeping with our overall ethos, pupils are encouraged to develop their own style, supported by passionate staff, who are themselves often practising artists.
-There is a host of talks and trips to inspire girls.
+There are a host of talks and trips to inspire girls.
 Clubs range from art and printmaking to photography or animation, with a daily open studio.
 Digital photography and Photoshop is underpinned by a foundation of traditional media

 such as drawing, painting and sculpture.
 There is a weekly life drawing class for sixth formers.

-Specialist teaching is backed up by excellent resources which include state-of-the-art studios, Apple Macs for digital-based work and photo editing and a new black and white darkroom for the ever expanding photography club.
+Specialist teaching is backed up by excellent resources, which include state-of-the-art studios, Apple Macs for digital-based work and photo editing, and a new black and white darkroom for the ever expanding photography club.

 Keep up to date with the art department @PutneyHSArt

 Performance is an integral part of life at Putney.
 We also encourage girls to train in technical aspects, especially using the state-of-the-art equipment in our FOPHS sound and lighting booth.
 Our girls perform at events such as the Edinburgh Festival and the Shakespeare Schools Festival.
 Drama companies come into school for workshops and there are numerous theatre trips.
 The Drama and Music departments collaborate to stage annual musicals.
 We also offer LAMDA lessons to all pupils as an opportunity for them to develop their skills further.